ajchaudhari/WRIST-segmentation/README.md

 4. Using the 3D Slicer fiducial marker tool, click once per bone.
 5. Use the Bone Selection table to click on the bones in the same order as the fiducial markers were selected in.
 6. Select male, female, or unknown for gender.
 7. Modify any parameters as needed.
-The "Show Filtered Image" checkmark can be quite helpful (also demonstrated below).
+The "Show Filtered Image" checkmark can be helpful (also demonstrated below).
 8. Click on the Compute button.
 9. If needed, use the 3D Slicer manual segmentation tool to fix any small segmentation errors or adjust the parameters slightly.